volodymyrhudyma/blog/content/blog/better-form-handling-with-formik-in-react.md

 tag:
   - React
 promote: false
-metaDescription: Learn how to use Formik with React for a better form handling, validation and submission.
+metaDescription: Learn how to use Formik with React for better form handling, validation and submission.
 shareImage: /img/formik-min.jpg
-teaser: Forms play a crucial role in modern web development, by enabling a possibility to gather information from the customers.
-Good handling of them is a must in order not to lose any data by a stupid validation mistake or...
+teaser: Forms play a crucial role in modern web development by providing a way to collect information from customers.
+Handling them well is a must to avoid losing data due to a silly validation mistake or bug in the code, which is not always...
 date: 2021-03-23T08:33:32.355Z
 ---
-Forms play a crucial role in modern web development, by enabling a possibility to gather information from the customers.
+Forms play a crucial role in modern web development by providing a way to collect information from customers.

-Good handling of them is a must in order not to lose any data by a stupid validation mistake or bug in the code, which is not always an easy task, especially if forms are of a big size.
+Handling them well is a must to avoid losing data due to a silly validation mistake or bug in the code, which is not always an easy task, especially when forms are large.

-While React definitely eases working with forms, it is still hard to build a maintainable, scalable, and testable solution without adding any helper libraries.
+While React makes it easier to work with forms, it's still difficult to build a maintainable, scalable and testable solution without adding any helper libraries.

-There are a lot of libraries, designed to make handling forms better, like [formik](https://www.npmjs.com/package/formik), [react-hook-form](https://www.npmjs.com/package/react-hook-form), [redux-form](https://www.npmjs.com/package/redux-form), or [react-final-form](https://www.npmjs.com/package/react-final-form).
+There are a lot of libraries that improve the handling of forms, like [formik](https://www.npmjs.com/package/formik), [react-hook-form](https://www.npmjs.com/package/react-hook-form), [redux-form](https://www.npmjs.com/package/redux-form), or [react-final-form](https://www.npmjs.com/package/react-final-form).

-Each one comes with its own pros and cons, but today we will focus on the most used and popular one - [Formik](https://formik.org/docs/overview).
+Each has its own advantages and disadvantages, but today we will focus on the most commonly used and popular one - [Formik](https://formik.org/docs/overview).

-## Step 1: Build A Basic Login Form
+## Step 1: Create A Basic Login Form

-Before we begin digging into Formik and stuff, we need a simple form, built with raw React:
+Before we start getting into Formik and such, we need a simple form built with raw React:

 ```jsx
 import { useState } from "react";